BensonChencbx/INF510_project/README.md

 For /src folder:

-The five python files are the programs to scrape the required data from website through beautifulsoup and VPI.
+The five python files are the programs to scrape the required data from website through beautifulsoup and API.
 The main program is Bingxu_Chen_hw5.py and others are functions and classes that the main file will call in executing process.

 For /data folder: